StevanFreeborn/onx-frontend-research/react-client/README.md

 # React Client

+## Description

+This is an example of an Onx react client.

 ## Setup

 1. Install dependencies: `npm install`
-2. Run the dev server: `npm run dev`
+1. Run the dev server: `npm run dev`
-3. Open a browser and navigate to address shown in terminal
+1. Open a browser and navigate to address shown in terminal

 ## Testing